Ricardo Santos (footballer, born 1995): Bolton Wanderers

 Santos signed for Bolton Wanderers on a two-year deal on 3 August 2020.
-His debut came on 5 September in Bolton's first match of the season, a 1–2 home defeat against Bradford in the first round of the EFL Cup.
+His debut came on 5 September in Bolton's first match of the season, a 2–1 home defeat against Bradford in the first round of the EFL Cup.
 On 1 March 2021, Santos signed a new contract with Bolton until 2023.
 He was named as EFL League Two Player of the Month for February 2021.
 On 21 May 2021, following the team's direct promotion to the EFL League One, he was announced to have been voted as Bolton Wanderers' Player of the Year for the 2020–21 season.
 Plus, he was named in the league's Team of the Year, together with his team-mate Eoin Doyle.

 On 22 October 2021, following the sudden departure of Antoni Sarcevic to Stockport County, Santos was appointed by manager Ian Evatt as Bolton's new captain.
-On 26 May 2022, Santos signed a new three year deal with Bolton Wanderers which would keep him at the club until 2025.
+He was named in the Team of the Year for the second consecutive year, this time in League One, for the 2021–22 season.
+On 26 May 2022, Santos signed a new three-year deal with Bolton Wanderers which would keep him at the club until 2025.

-On 11 February 2023, Santos scored his first goals for Bolton with a brace in a 5-0 win at his former team Peterborough United, Boltons 5000th league game.
+On 11 February 2023, Santos scored his first goals for Bolton with a brace in a 5–0 win at his former team Peterborough United, Bolton's 5000th league game.
+On 2 April, he started in the 2023 EFL Trophy final which Bolton won 4–0 against Plymouth Argyle.
+He was named in both the EFL and PFA Teams of the Season for the 2022–23 season, the third season in a row he had been named in Teams of the Year.
+A year later, he was named in the PFA Team of the Year again, his fourth consecutive appearance.

+On 21 September 2024, Bolton manager Ian Evatt announced that Santos would be replaced as captain by George Thomason for the 2024–25 season.
+On 7 May 2025, the club confirmed that Santos would leave at the end of his contract, having made 207 appearances and scored six goals in all competitions for them.

+Swansea City

+On 6 June 2025, Santos agreed to join Championship side Swansea City on a free transfer, signing a two-year contract set to be effective from 1 July.

+International career

+Born in Portugal, Santos is of Cape Verdean descent.

+In May 2025, he accepted a call-up to the Cape Verde national team for a set of friendlies against Malaysia and Georgia.
+He played for the Tubarões Azuis on 3 June in a behind closed doors training match, playing 90 minutes in a 3–0 win over Malaysia.
+As it was a training match, it wasn't considered an official appearance.